gruhn/vue-qrcode-reader/README.md

 }
 ```

 You can change the `video` part using the `video-constraints` prop.
-Note that you only have to pass properties you want you override.
+Note that you only have to pass properties you want to override.
 If you want to use the front camera for example and change nothing else, pass this:

 ```html
 <qrcode-reader :video-constraints="{ facingMode: 'user' }"></qrcode-reader>